 The Data Mining tool lets you create your own SQL queries against your event data, user metrics or aggregated measure data then visualise the results and create custom dashboards.
 This lets you create more complex queries than would be possible in Slice & Dice without needing to connect a third party SQL tool through Direct Access.
 It is suited to running quick ad hoc queries against your data.

-Event data is held in a single wide table that is optimised for extremely quick queries.
-Each event is allocated a single row in the table, complex events like transaction that can contain arrays of items and currencies will be allocated multiple rows.
-The event table is updated with new events as they arrive at regular intervals, at the time of writing it is updated every 1-2 hours.
+Event data is held in a single wide table that is optimized for rapid queries.
+Each event is allocated a single row in the table, complex events like transactions that can contain arrays of items and currencies will be allocated multiple rows.
+The event table is updated with new events as they arrive at regular intervals, currently the update cadence is 1-2 hours.

 Columns in the database are uniquely named based on the event structure, as you extend or update your events the event table will gain additional columns for any new parameters added.

-Each event has a unique eventID that identifies it, mainEventID, parentEventID and eventLevel parameters can be useful when querying complex events that contain arrays of product items and currencies.
+Each event has a unique eventID that identifies it.
+The mainEventID, parentEventID and eventLevel parameters can be useful when querying complex events that contain arrays of product items and currencies.

-The user metrics table is updated once per day, it contains a snapshot of the most recent player metrics for every player in your game, regardless of how long ago they last played.
+The user_metrics table is updated every 3-4 hours.
+It contains a snapshot of the most recent player metrics for every player in your game, regardless of how long ago they last played.

 Please note, the Engage platform does not use these user metrics snapshots when evaluating player segmentation criteria for in-app A/B tests and campaigns, it uses a version of user metrics that is up to the second accurate for all players currently playing the game.

 The aggregated measure data which drives your Measure Charts is also queryable.
 The aggregated data is held in 6 fact tables containing daily, user level summaries for your entire game history.